gladstone28/MANLEY-SPREAD-EAGLES/README.md

 Spread Eagles Industries, renowned for its premium furniture craftsmanship, is expanding its horizon.
 We're proud to unveil our Novelty Department, dedicated to the creation of handcrafted wooden products, both as timeless keepsakes and customizable treasures.
 Trophies to capture lifetime achievements.
 Picture Frames that enhances priceless pictures and certificates, etc.

 ![](https://cdn.shopify.com/s/files/1/0173/9894/files/Easter_large.jpg?1690)

-Image 2: Montage of the new product range – Gift Pens, Picture Frames, Plaques, Trophies, Awards.
+**Montage of the new product range – Gift Pens, Picture Frames, Plaques, Trophies, Awards.**

 ### <u>The Vision</u>